GrapesJS/grapesjs/docs/modules/Pages.md

 The default editor initialization doesn't require any knowledge of pages and this was mainly done to avoid introducing breaking changes when the Pages module was introduced.

-This is how a typical editor initialization looks like
+This is how a typical editor initialization looks like:

 ```js
 const editor = grapesjs.init({